Ten common signs of dementia

 Difficulty in planning or solving problems

-Some people may find it harder to develop and follow a plan or work with numbers.
+Some people may find it harder to:

 They may find it hard to concentrate or take longer to do things than they did before.